Celtic Mythology Sleep Stories: Fall Asleep to Ancient Irish Legends (2026)

 Books to Go Deeper into Celtic Mythology

-Celtic mythology has some of the best English-language scholarship available, but also some of the most misleading popular writing.
+Celtic mythology has some of the best English-language scholarship available, and also some of the most misleading popular writing.
 These titles are worth your time:

-- The Mabinogion — the foundational collection of Welsh mythology, translated by Sioned Davies.
+- The Mabinogion (Oxford World's Classics, Sioned Davies translation).
+The foundational collection of Welsh mythology.
 Strange, dreamlike, irreplaceable.

 - Celtic Myths and Legends by T.W.
-Rolleston — a thorough and readable survey of Irish and Welsh mythology with excellent context.
+Rolleston.
+A thorough and readable survey of Irish and Welsh mythology with excellent context.
+The cheapest serious overview in print.

 Books You Might Like